 c) the outcomes of the more “statistic” analysis that is automatically computed, e.g. timelines of the interruptions vis-à-vis the failures, the actual versus the planned downtime per day, and the different types of interruption per machine.

-As soon as the analysis performed on the dataset by the data analyst concludes, in the Analytics Results Visualization, Patterns and Rules Extraction Layer, the results are appropriately exported from the Data Analyst Interface and imported in the Business User Interface.
-In this way, the business users shall have at their disposal and may also navigate to the outcomes of the machine learning analysis in an intuitive manner in their own interface in UPTIME_ANALYZE.
+As soon as the analysis performed on the dataset by the data analyst concludes, in the Analytics Results Visualization, Patterns and Rules Extraction Layer, the results are appropriately communicated from the Data Analyst Interface to the Business User Interface.
+In this way, the business users shall have at their disposal and may also navigate to the outcomes of the machine learning analysis in an intuitive manner in their own interface, as depicted below.

 UPTIME_DETECT aims to identify the topical state/condition of technical equipment by continuously observing sensor data streams.
 UPTIME_PREDICT includes abnormal behaviour of technical equipment and accordingly the classification of the condition state (simple example could be traffic light indication such as green, yellow red state).
 This is done by the possibility to orchestrate so‐called calculation flows based on diagnosis and prediction algorithms that are already built in the algorithmic framework of the tool or that are built on purpose by implementing a simple programming interface.